muhammedjamsheer/Angular/Basics.md

 ### Content Projection In Angular.
 * The @Input decorator to pass data from the parent component to the child component.
 But it is only limited to data.
 * When we want to pass the content from parent to the child component which includes the HTML elements, CSS, etc .
 To do that we have to make use of content projection
+* Content projection is a way to pass the HTML content from the parent component to the child component.
+* The child component will display the template in a designated spot.
+We use the ng-content element to designate a spot in the template of the child component.
+* The ng-content also allows us to create multiple slots using the selector attribute.
+The parent can send different content to each slot.

+__ng-content__
+The ng-content tag acts as a placeholder for inserting external or dynamic content.
+The Parent component passes the external content to the child component.

+__ContentChild and ContentChildren__
+The ContentChild & ContentChildren are decorators, which we use to Query and get the reference to the Projected Content in the DOM.
+Projected content is the content that this component receives from a parent component.